stat545ubc-2023/mda-maggiechops/main.md

     ## # ℹ 410 more rows

 Looks like PLATANOIDES and RUBRUM are the most common species of Acer tree across neighbourhoods in Vancouver.
-We can explore these patterns further in Milestone 2!
+We can plot as well as explore these patterns further in Milestone 2!

 <!----------------------------------------------------------------------------->